 But, it's easy for a merchant cash advance to turn sour (it's what we call the Merchant Cash Advance Trap).

 In the event that your business has taken a merchant cash advance that you're unable to repay, know that you do have options.
 Here are 5 ways you can get out of a merchant cash advance that's dragging your business down.

-01. Lower The Repayment Amount of Your Merchant Cash Advance
+1. Lower the Repayment Amount of your Merchant Cash Advance

-If the lender refuses to lower it to a reasonable amount, or flat out denies your right to a reconciliation, or you're simply worried about approaching the lender to ask for an extension of your repayment terms, it's worth it to talk to a merchant cash advance attorney.
+If the lender refuses to lower it to a reasonable amount, flat out denies your right to a reconciliation, or you're simply worried about approaching the lender to ask for an extension.
+It's worth it to talk to a merchant cash advance attorney.
 They can give you personalized legal advice regarding your exact circumstances, and can even help you renegotiate those terms.

 Because an experienced merchant cash advance attorney is very familiar with local laws, lending laws, and your rights, they can help ensure that the new terms are reasonable, affordable for your business, and legal.

-02. Replace Your MCA With a Term Loan
+2. Replace your MCA with a Term Loan

 Merchant cash advances are notoriously high-rate.
 Some small businesses find that by the time they pay off that advance, they'll have paid the creditor double, triple, or even more than the original sum they were lent.